Duraisingh-J/xlance/SETUP_GUIDE.md

 export const HOW_IT_WORKS = [
   {
     step: 1,
-    title: 'Your Title',
+    title: "Your Title",
-    description: 'Your Description',
+    description: "Your Description",
   },
   // Add more...
 ];